patonlab/FullMonte/README.md

 - DMIN: The number of times that the least-found conformer has been located.
 - MCNV: The number of 	rotatable torsions which will be altered during the conformational search.
 Each time a new guess geometry is generated, a random number between 2 and MCNV-1 of torsion angles are varied by random amounts.

-## CITING FULL MONTE
-If you use Full Monte in your work please include the following citation:

 ## REFERENCES
 Monte Carlo Multiple Minimum: Chang, G.; Guida, W. C.; Still, W. C. ÒAn Internal Coordinate Monte Carlo Method for Searching Conformational SpaceÓ J. Am.
 Chem.
 Soc.
 1989, 111, 4379-4386.